 The landlord must give the tenant at least 60 days’ notice in writing of a rent increase, except where the increase is a fixed dollar amount included in a long-term lease agreement using Form 2.
 The landlord can notify the tenant using the Notice of rent increase to tenant/s of rented premises (Word, 842KB).
 Note: an updated form will be available from 19 June 2019.

-If you think the proposed rent increase is too high, taking into account the cost of similar properties in the area, you can ask us to carry out a Request for repairs inspection or rent assessment.
+If a tenant believes the proposed increased rent is too high, taking into account the cost of similar properties in the area, they can ask us to carry out a rent assessment.
+Download our Request for repairs inspection or rent assessment (Word, 766KB).

-If we think the increase is excessive we may try, with your permission, to negotiate a smaller increase.
-If we cannot reach an agreement with your landlord, we will give both parties a copy of the report.
-You have 30 days from receiving our assessment to ask for a ruling by the Victorian Civil and Administrative Tribunal (VCAT).
+If we think the increased rent is excessive we may try, with the tenant’s permission, to negotiate a smaller increase.
+If we cannot reach an agreement with the landlord, we will give both parties a copy of our report.
+The tenant has 30 days from receiving our assessment to ask for a ruling by the Victorian Civil and Administrative Tribunal (VCAT).